json420/degu/doc/tutorial.rst

     but could likewise return a new class instance with your simple function as an instance attribute, all depending on the decorator in question.

-    Degu doesn't do any hard enforcement of this, it just tries to provide an API that makes the right thing the natural thing (even if it might funnel you toward the correct destination with a lot of friendly road cones).
+    Degu itself doesn't do any hard enforcement of this either way, but Degu does try to provide an API that makes the "right" thing feel like the "natural" thing (even if it might funnel you toward the *correct* destination with a lot of friendly road cones).

 Looked at another way, the Degu API encourages us *not* to import unnecessary modules in our application's main process, and *not* to create unnecessary